Colored Markov polycategories and diagrammatic differentiation: Colored Markov polycategories

 \subsection{CMP-functors}

 The co-indexed construction in Section~\ref{sec:ccmp} requires structure-preserving maps between CMPs.
 We use a fixed color system when comparing CMPs.
-This reflects the intended use of colors as a global type system.
+Thus, colors are treated as a global type system shared by the CMPs under comparison.